 - Strep antigen test: A doctor rubs the tip of a swab at the back of the throat and then tests the swabbed mucus for the presence of strep antigen.
 This test is quick and detects strep bacteria within minutes.

-- Throat culture: If strep antigen does not yield conclusive results, a throat culture is done.
+- Throat culture: For better results, a throat culture is done at the same time as the antigen test is sent, especially before any antibiotic is started.
 Mucus from the tonsils is collected on a swab and transferred to a laboratory petri dish where it is cultured.
 If strep bacteria develop, then a strep infection is confirmed.
-Throat culture test is accurate, but results can take up to two days.
+Throat culture test is accurate, but results can take up to two to five days, which is why the antigen test is also sent concomitantly, so that the diagnosis can be provisionally made sooner.

-If the diagnosis is not confirmed in time, and medication not started, strep throat can lead to complications.
+If the diagnosis is not confirmed in time, and medication not started, strep throat can lead to complications, some of which are quite bad.

 What Are The Complications Of Strep Throat In Toddlers?